jerhon/www-honlsoft-com/content/blog/2020-04-27-covid-19-statistics-pwa.md

 In short the main experience I'm looking for is the ability to install the web app as an application on a phone.
 Like many of the posts in this series, Angular makes converting a web application to a PWA incredibly easy.
 This will also work on the desktop for modern browsers and OSes that support PWAs.

+Here is a link to the updated web application: https://hs-covid-19-stats.netlify.app

 ![COVID-19 Install Button](/images/covid-19-install.jpg)

 ## Brief Overview of PWAs